 - 3. Reconnect the power cable to the connector located on the front of the fan assembly. - 4.
 Verify that the replaced cooling fan's LED is not lit.
-If the fan LED is lit, reseat the fan or the fan cable. - Replace the service access cover as described in "Service Access Cover Replacement (Model 6C4)" on page 357 or "Service Access Cover Replacement (Model 6E4)" on page 364. - On a Model 6C4, push the system drawer back into the operating position as described in "Returning the Model 6C4 to the Operating Position" on page 356 and close the rack doors.
+If the fan LED is lit, reseat the fan or the fan cable. - 5.
+Replace the service access cover as described in "Service Access Cover Replacement (Model 6C4)" on page 370 or "Service Access Cover Replacement (Model 6E4)" on page 376. - 6.
+On a Model 6C4, push the system drawer back into the operating position as described in "Returning the Model 6C4 to the Operating Position" on page 369 and close the rack doors.
+On a Model 6E4, close the bezel door.